pawelgrzybek/pawelgrzybek.com/content/posts/2019-04-30-top-picks-2019-april.md

 ## [Fixed Headers, On-Page Links, and Overlapping Content, Oh My!](https://css-tricks.com/fixed-headers-on-page-links-and-overlapping-content-oh-my/)

 Have you every tried to create an on-page link to anchor element but it didn't play nice with your fixed elements?
 There is a great solution for that now: `scroll-margin` and `scroll-padding`.
-Thanks god!

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">On-page anchor links and fixed position elements are not the best friends — target element may be obscured (left).
 There is a good news (right)!<br><br>😍 😍 😍<br><br>`scroll-padding` and `scroll-margin`<br><br>😍 😍 😍<a href="https://t.co/00LtTmBcVa">https://t.co/00LtTmBcVa</a><br><br>Thanks for tip <a href="https://twitter.com/css?ref_src=twsrc%5Etfw">@css</a> and <a href="https://twitter.com/simevidas?ref_src=twsrc%5Etfw">@simevidas</a> <a href="https://twitter.com/hashtag/css?src=hash&amp;ref_src=twsrc%5Etfw">#css</a> <a href="https://twitter.com/hashtag/html?src=hash&amp;ref_src=twsrc%5Etfw">#html</a> <a href="https://t.co/4tkKnEJleN">pic.twitter.com/4tkKnEJleN</a></p>&mdash; Paweł Grzybek (@pawelgrzybek) <a href="https://twitter.com/pawelgrzybek/status/1115152001917227008?ref_src=twsrc%5Etfw">April 8, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>